BlueOnionLabs/api-interview-question-spacex/README.md

   - For Python: https://github.com/mapado/haversine
   - For Ruby: https://github.com/kristianmandrup/haversine

-*Bonus points*:
-- Tests.
-Feel free to test (or just make notes about) what you think needs testing, and make a note of what you think doesn't need any testing (and why!)

 ## The Task (Part 2):
 Put this logic into a webserver and put it behind an endpoint.
 Feel free to use whatever framework you're most comfortable with.